 Probability means the chances of the number of occurrences of an event.
 In simple language, it is the possibility that an event will occur or not.
-The concept of probability can be applied to some experiments like coin tossing, dice throwing, and playing cards, etc.
+The concept of probability can be applied to some experiments like coin tossing, dice throwing, playing cards, etc.

 Intro to the Theoretical Probability

 Imagine you have planned to play cricket and you all gathered on the ground and for starting the match you flipped a coin.
 As soon as the coin flipped, it touches the sky’s limit and lands down due to Newton’s law of Gravity.
 Over-Enthusiastic rival captain on the other side yelled Tails but it comes up to be Heads.
 Hurray!!
 You won the toss.
-I know You have tossed a coin much countless time as possible but have you ever thought you were actually experimenting with a mathematical approach called Probability.
+I know You have tossed a coin as countless times as possible but have you ever thought you were actually experimenting with a mathematical approach called Probability.
 Yeah, It’s Probability!

-How flipping a coin relates to Probability?
+How does flipping a coin relates to Probability?